th4inquiry/PentaDevs/cpp1st/week02/yongho/template.md

 **If a specializaed version is present, compiler first checks with the specialized version and then the main template.**
 Compiler first checks with the most specialized version by matching the passed parameter with the data type(s) specified

+### Templates and multiple-file projects

+From the point of view of the compiler, templates are not normal functions or classes.
+They are compiled on demand, meaning that code of a template function is not compiled until an instantiation with specific template arguments is required.
+At that moment, when an instantiation is required, the compiler generates a function specially for the those arguments from the template.

+When projects grow it is usual to split the code of a program in different source code files.
+In these cases, the interface and implementation are generally separated.
+Taking a library of functions as example, the interface generally consists of declarations of the prototypes of all the functions that can be called.
+These are genenrally declared in a "header file" with a .h extension, and the implementation
+(the definition of these functions) is in and independent file with c++ code.

+Because templates are compiled when required, this forces a restriction for multi-file projects: **the implementation (definition) of a template class or function must be in the same file as its declaration.
+That means that we cannot separate the interface in s separate header file, and that we must include both interface and implementation in any file that uses the templates.**

+Since no code is generated until a template is instantiated when required, compilers are prepared to allow the inclusion more than once of the same template file with both declarations and definitions in a project without generating linkage errors.

 #### Reference
 <https://www.programiz.com/cpp-programming/class-templates>